JTHCHEUNG-UoC/Racialized-Economic-Segregation-and-Storm-Related-Injuries-and-Deaths-in-the-United-States/README.md

 # Codes and data used for Cheung et al.

-This repository contains the data, code, and documentation for the study:
-“Structural Inequality and Storm-Related Injuries and Deaths in the United States: A County-Year Panel Analysis (2005–2022)”
+This repository contains the data, code, and documentation for the study: **“Racialized Economic Segregation and Storm-Related Injuries and Deaths in the United States, 2005–2022”**

 # Overview
 This project investigates the association between racialized economic segregation and storm-related injuries and fatalities across U.S. counties using a socioecological framework.
 We integrate storm event data with structural inequality metrics to assess how structural disadvantage shapes vulnerability to climate-driven extreme weather.